browniecharl/scheduler-challenge/README.md

 ![](./assets/scheduler-screenshot.png)

 ## Purpose
-Build a scheduler that can help an employee manage thier time effectively
+Build a scheduler that can help an employee manage their time effectively.

 ## Built with
 * HTML